Too Cute To Be Equipment, Too Brave To Go Down Without A Fight!

-On 3 October 2013 a copy of a Bullet Background Paper on Military Working Dogs Classified as Equipment was shared with those who created the “Canine Members of the Armed Forces Act.”
+On 3 October 2013 we received a copy of a Bullet Background Paper on Military Working Dogs Classified as Equipment.
 PURPOSE: “Provide information on AF Classification of military working dogs (MWD) as equipment.
 SUMMARY: “Wording contained in AFMAN 31-219 referring to MWDs as equipment is misleading compared to the level of respect military personnel have for their K-9 partners and care given to them.
 This verbiage is outdated and is being rewritten.
 This new, updated publication will indicate the true level of appreciation and respect the USAF has for these valuable members of our USAF team.”

-Our current goal is to remind the Air Force that we are joyfully awaiting the promised updated manual.
+Our current goal is to remind the Air Force that we watching for the updated manual.